betaglot/plantabeta/docs/reference/RefOverview.md

 # Reference Overview

 ::: tip What is a Beta Element?
-Find out how Plantbeta [is composed of Beta Elements](/reference/Beta/WhatBeta).
+Find out how PutPlant [is composed of Beta Elements](/reference/Beta/WhatBeta).
 :::

 ## [<beta>**🔷____Beta____**</beta>![](/Beta/Beta_Emoji.png)](/reference/Beta/WhatBeta)